 Scott also helps clients craft strategies to enhance their resiliency in the face of environmental change.
 Drawing from experience coordinating large-scale ecosystem restoration efforts while at the White House Council on Environmental Quality, Scott is able to provide clients with invaluable insights into federal permitting and approval processes for major mitigation and adaption projects.

 In addition, Scott is a frequent writer and commenter on issues of geopolitical disruption.
+Read his recent article on the Future of Fishing.
 He has presented on the topic of governance in periods of rapid change, arguing that domestic legal reform may be needed to better facilitate innovation and protect national security interests.
 Scott also has written and spoken on the issue of export controls for emerging technologies, arguing that technology transfers can serve as effective instruments of US geopolitical influence in the face of increasing global competition.

 Scott serves on the Board of VNF Solutions.